What Is DNS? Usage And Common DNS Server Types

 A special record in the Domain Name System is used to determine exactly which services run which port.

-You can add Priority, Name, Port, Points to, Weight, TTL.
+You can add Priority, Name, Port, Points to, Weight, and TTL.

 Thank you for reading!